MrMessyFace/tech-blog/README.md

 ## Installation

 I used Node.js, Express.js, Mysql2, Sequelize, Handlebars, and bcrypt.
+You can clone the repository to your own device but be sure to change the .env.EXAMPLE to a .env file and insert your MySQL username and password for functionality.

 ## Usage